gkaf89/NCC-Trainings/docs/courses/openmp/exercise-1.md

         use omp_lib
         ```

-#### <u>Compilers</u>
+## Compilers

 The following compilers would support the OpenMP programming model.

 - [GNU](https://gcc.gnu.org/) - It is an open source and can be used for Intel and AMD CPUs
 - [Intel](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.zd201n) - It is from Intel and only optimized for Intel CPUs
- - [AOOC](https://www.amd.com/content/dam/amd/en/documents/pdfs/developer/aocc/aocc-v4.0-ga-user-guide.pdf) - Suitable for AMD CPUs, especially “Zen” core architecture.
+- [AOOC](https://www.amd.com/content/dam/amd/en/documents/pdfs/developer/aocc/aocc-v4.0-ga-user-guide.pdf) - Suitable for AMD CPUs, especially "Zen" core architecture.

 !!!
 Info "Examples (GNU, Intel and AMD): Compilation"